 We hope that after reading what the Wilton Tennis Club has to offer you will want to join.
 If you have any further questions then please call the Club Secretary, Terry Oakes, or the Club Head Coach, Jack Hankey or, alternatively, come down and talk to us.
 We're only 10mins from Wimbledon station.

 We look forward to welcoming you to the Wilton in the near future.

-Entries for the 31st Wilton Open Tournament open TODAY - click here to enter online
+Entries for the 31st Wilton Open Tournament are now closed.

 The tournament will run from Saturday 15th - Saturday 22nd February 2014.